 But also note that this is added information.
 The first part of the sentence will make sense without giving a reason why.

-In the second sentence, because is essential to the meaning of the whole sentence – it wouldn’t make sense without it.
+The second sentence means something entirely different: I didn’t watch the film at all.
+In this sentence, because is essential to the meaning of the sentence – its the point you’re conveying.
 Since this information isn’t added, it wants no added comma.

 Which or That?